 What are the endemic states doing to fund research against this fungal parasite?

 Arizona does not fund any Valley Fever organization directly, even as almost every year produced what was then considered the worst Valley Fever outbreak in recorded history, only to be outdone again by the following year.
 Ultimately with the colossal outbreak in 2006, $50,000 in emergency funds were spent to train Arizona's doctors to recognize Valley Fever.
 No funding for Valley Fever research has yet been appropriated.

-The State of California had been funding the Valley Fever Americas Foundation's Vaccine Project in varying but important degrees in the 2000s, even through ongoing statewide budgetary problems.
+The State of California had been funding the Vaccine Project in varying but important degrees in the 2000s, even through ongoing statewide budgetary problems.
 A complete cut is expected for the 2013 budget.
 Some vaccine work will continue through grants since the state is not the only source of funding but research will not be able to continue to the full extent that it has.
 Full funding has never been a sure thing to the end of the vaccine's successful completion but it is critical.
-On our Links Page we show how you can donate to the Valley Fever Americas Foundation and its vaccine work.

 I thought a warm, dry, sunny climate like Arizona and Southern California was good for my health.
 That’s what my doctor tells me.
 Why should I believe otherwise?

 Some people will certainly enjoy the warmth, the dryness, and the sun.
 It’s just the incurable, debilitating, painful, and potentially fatal Coccidioides spp. fungal parasites that we seek to warn people about.
 Since everyone has to breathe and that is mainly how Valley Fever is contracted in these endemic regions, one must be aware of this to decide whether the climate matters more than the health risk.